Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Conclusions

 \section{Conclusions}

-We have proven upper bound for the expected time needed by the \oea and \oeares with success-based multiplicative update rules using constant success ratio $s$ and update strengths $F=1+o(1)$ to optimize the $n$-dimensional \leadingones function.
-In particular, we have shown that the \oea with one-$e$-th success rule achieves asymptotically optimal running time (for update strengths $F=1+o(1)$).
+We have proven upper bounds for the expected time needed by the \oea and \oeares with success-based multiplicative update rules using constant success ratio $s$ and update strengths $F=1+o(1)$ to optimize the $n$-dimensional \leadingones function.
+In particular, we have shown that the \oea with one-$e$-th success rule achieves the running time of the \oea with optimal fitness-dependent mutation rate up to minor order terms (for update strengths $F=1+o(1)$).
 For the \oeares, numerical evaluations for $n=10\,000$ and $n=50\,000$ suggest a success ratio of around $1.285$, i.e., a one-$2.285$-th success rule.
-With this success rate the self-adjusting \oeares achieves an expected running time around $0.40375 n^2 +o(n^2)$, which, for $n=10\,000$, compares to a best possible expected running time (among all \oeares variants) of $0.4027n^2 +o(n^2)$.
+With this success rate the self-adjusting \oeares achieves an expected running time around $0.40375 n^2 +o(n^2)$, which, for $n=10\,000$, compares to a best possible expected running time (among all \oeares variants using fitness-dependent mutation rates) of $0.4027n^2 +o(n^2)$.
 Our precise upper bounds are stochastic domination bounds, which allow to derive other moments of the running time.

 Our work continues a series of recent papers rigorously demonstrating advantages of controlling the parameters of iterative heuristics during the optimization process.
 Developing a solid understanding of problems for which simple success-based update schemes are efficient, and which problems require more complex control mechanisms (e.g., based on reinforcement learning~\cite{DoerrDY16PPSN}, or techniques using statistics for the success rate within a window of iterations~\cite{LissovoiOW17,DoerrLOW18}) is the long-term goal of our research.